Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

-Dry brined, Smoked Spatchcock Turkey is an incredibly flavorful way to prepare turkey, perfect for the holidays!
+Dry-brined, Smoked Spatchcock Turkey is an incredibly flavorful way to prepare turkey, perfect for the holidays!
 Learn how to spatchcock a turkey to shorten the cooking time, then dry brine and smoke it for deep flavor and moisture.
 Everyone at the table will love this butterflied turkey!

 Jump to:

-- Spatchcock Turkey Recipe
+- Smoked Spatchcock Turkey

-- Spatchcock Turkey Ingredients
+- Spatchcock Smoked Turkey Ingredients

 - How to Spatchcock a Turkey

-- Spatchcock Smoked Turkey Recipe Tips
+- Spatchcocked Smoked Turkey Tips

 - How much faster is spatchcocking a turkey?